Guides

-10 Best Solar Panel Installation Tips That Work For Anyone
+10 Solar Panel Installation Tips Every Homeowner Should Know

-It should be no surprise that South to South-West is where most of your useful sunlight is going to come from – if you live in the Northern Hemisphere – but you should also bear in mind that hills, trees, and other large objects, like buildings, could hamper your attempts to utilize that all-important sunlight.
+It should be no surprise that South to South-West is where most of your useful sunlight is going to come from (if you live in the Northern Hemisphere), but you should also bear in mind that hills, trees, and other large objects, like buildings, could block that all-important sunlight.

 Interestingly, you can check out the Google Earth Mapping Application to view your “solar day”; enter your address and click on the sun icon to see the sunlight, and how it shines on your home at any hour of any given day of the year.